Kitchen Additions in Washington, DC

-Unfortunately, many older homes, particularly those found in the Washington, DC area, have small kitchens that are walled off from the adjacent main living space and aren’t conducive to the way we live today.
+Unfortunately, many older homes, particularly those found in the Washington, DC, MD, and VA areas, have small kitchens that are walled off from the adjacent main living space and aren’t conducive to the way we live today.

-Kitchen Addition Ideas & Plans for Modern Lifestyles in the DC Area
+Kitchen Addition Ideas & Plans for Modern Lifestyles in the DC, MD & VA Areas

-Kitchens in middle class homes were often built with a small footprint until the 1960s when home design took on a new form and drew inspiration from the open plan designs of Frank Lloyd Wright.
-And when it comes to even older homes in Washington, DC, it’s rare to find a large kitchen built between 1900 and1940.
-A closed off kitchen was more practical back then because there might have been a maid or a cook in the kitchen; we lived more formally and kitchens reflected our lifestyles.
-And kitchens of that time were less attractive and more likely to produce cooking odors and were therefore closed off and kept separate from the other living areas.
+Kitchens in middle-class homes were often built with a small footprint, until the 1960s when home and kitchen design took on a new form and drew inspiration from the open-plan designs of Frank Lloyd Wright.
+When it comes to even older homes in Washington, DC, it’s rare to find a large kitchen built between 1900 and 1940.
+A closed-off kitchen was more practical back then because there might have been a maid or a cook in the kitchen; we lived more formally and kitchens reflected our lifestyles.
+Kitchens of that time were also less attractive and more likely to produce cooking odors and were therefore closed off and kept separate from the other living areas.

 But today, when appliances and our day-to-day to lives have changed so dramatically, cramped kitchens spaces do not function well and it’s difficult to match the needs of a modern family with an older kitchen.

-Fortunately, kitchen remodeling is usually the best way to solve this modern day dilemma.
-And although it is often practical and cost-effective to reconfigure existing space to gain a larger kitchen, we have worked with many homeowners who opt to build kitchen additions that provide them with the ample living space they need.
+Fortunately, kitchen expansion and remodeling are usually the best ways to solve this modern-day dilemma.
+While it is often practical and cost-effective to reconfigure existing space to gain a larger kitchen, we have worked with many homeowners who opt for kitchen additions that provide them with the ample living space they need.
 In fact, kitchen expansions are one of the more common types of home additions we complete, as they can add a lot of value.

 Kitchen additions are frequently constructed at the rear or side of a home, but zoning regulations for each project will determine what is allowed in your specific neighborhood.
 Ideally, the new kitchen addition will be placed next to an informal living space and dining room, thus maximizing functionality.

-For a recent client, a move from Chicago to Washington, DC required a lot of adjustments, and the family included two young boys.
-This dictated their need for usable space and a home they absolutely loved.
-When they found a 1950s Colonial Revival in the Spring Valley neighborhood of Washington, DC, the tiny galley kitchen at the front of the house wasn’t ideal but the perfect backyard already outfitted with a treehouse made sense for their family.
+For a recent client, a move from Chicago to Washington, DC required a lot of adjustments.
+With two young boys, the family needed plenty of usable space in a home they absolutely loved.
+When they found a 1950s Colonial Revival in the Spring Valley neighborhood of Washington, DC, the tiny galley kitchen at the front of the house wasn’t ideal but the perfect backyard, already outfitted with a treehouse, made sense for their family.
 That’s when they contacted the Wentworth design-build team to reconfigure the space and update their home while still preserving the Colonial Revival style.